World War II reparations: Territorial changes

-The Soviet Union annexed the German territories east of the Oder-Neisse, leading to the expulsion of 12 million Germans.
+The Soviet Union annexed the German territories east of the Oder-Neisse, leading to the expulsion of 12 million Germans (from East Prussia, Pomerania and Silesia).
 These territories were incorporated into communist Poland and the Soviet Union respectively and resettled with citizens of these countries, pending a final peace conference with Germany.
 Since a peace conference never took place, the areas were effectively ceded by Germany.
 In the case of Poland, the acquired territory was a compensation for the Polish Eastern Borderlands (Kresy), which were annexed by the Soviet Union.

 France occupied the Saar protectorate from 1947 to 1956, with the intention of using its coal and steel industrial output to boost the French economy as reparations for the war.
 France sought to ultimately annex the Saar as well as the entire Ruhr region into France proper, but was denied so by the rest of the Allies.
 Following the results of a plebiscite, France had to relinquish its control of the Saar region on 1 January 1957.

 The Netherlands sought to annex large parts of Western Germany as reparations for WWII.
 These efforts were mostly thwarted by the Western Allies and ultimately only approximately 69 km2 of German territory was annexed in 1949.
-Nearly all of this territories were returned to the Federal Republic of Germany in 1957.
+Nearly all of these territories were returned to the Federal Republic of Germany in 1957.
 Under the Dutch-German treaty made in The Hague on 8 April 1960, West Germany agreed to pay to The Netherlands the sum of 280 million German marks in compensation for the return.

 Belgium and Luxembourg also sought to annex German territory as reparations for WWII.
 However, only small areas were occupied and then returned after German compensation payments.